Brawlback-Team/brawlback-wiki/REPLAYS.md

   - The position of the character.
   - The damage taken and stock count.

 Recording is done by injecting C++ codes; once at the end of the 3...2...1... timer to collect information about the game itself, and at the beginning of each frame to collect the frame data.
-After collecting this data in the form of objects, a C++ code sends the data over EXI to the emulator where it's added to an existing UBJSON created at the start of the game.
-This UBJSON is then saved to the disk once the match ends.
+After collecting this data in the form of objects, a C++ code sends the data over EXI to the emulator where it's added to an existing UBJSON file created at the start of the game.
+This file is then saved to the disk once the match ends.

 ## Playback
 **No work has been done on playback as of yet**, though theoretically it should just be the inverse of recording the data.